RightToPrivacy/wipri/README.md

 [Without disconnecting you from the internet]

-#### * NEW *: Thanks to popular request, wipri-list allows you to create random yet valid OUI lists, select random mac from this list and set it, remove etc
+##### * NEW *: Thanks to popular request, wipri-list allows you to create random yet valid OUI lists, select random mac from this list and set it, remove etc
-### (you can install single 'quasi-perm' mac by choosing wipri-list -s command as your answer on initial install.sh 'boot' question (it's easy and install.sh automatically creates your first valid mac address in wipri-list's list during first run!)
+##### (you can install single 'quasi-perm' mac by choosing wipri-list -s command as your answer on initial install.sh 'boot' question (it's easy and install.sh automatically creates your first valid mac address in wipri-list's list during first run!)

 ##### Have a great idea? file an issue or contact me!
 Or edit the code yourself and if it makes enough sense, I will merge!

-#### UPDATING WIPRI: Download the latest here or at Gitea Onion (address below) and re-run the install.sh to overwrite your old wipri with new features!
+#### UPDATING WIPRI: Download the latest here or at Gitea Onion (address below) and re-run the install.sh, to overwrite your old wipri with new features!

 ##### Gitea Onion (Latest Always Here First: Main Repository): http://gg6zxtreajiijztyy5g6bt5o6l3qu32nrg7eulyemlhxwwl6enk6ghad.onion/RightToPrivacy/WiPri